awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 Elastic Beanstalk provides [configuration options](command-options.md) that you can use to customize the software that runs on the EC2 instances in your Elastic Beanstalk environment\.
 You can configure environment variables needed by your application, enable log rotation to Amazon S3, and map folders in your application source that contain static files to paths served by the proxy server\.

+**Note**
+Configuring the proxy to serve static files is supported only on Amazon Linux AMI platform versions \(preceding Amazon Linux 2\)\.

-Platform\-specific configuration options are available in the AWS Management Console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
+Configuration options are available in the Elastic Beanstalk console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
 To avoid losing your environment's configuration when you terminate it, you can use [saved configurations](environment-configuration-savedconfig.md) to save your settings and later apply them to another environment\.

 To save settings in your source code, you can include [configuration files](ebextensions.md)\.
 Settings in configuration files are applied every time you create an environment or deploy your application\.
 You can also use configuration files to install packages, run scripts, and perform other instance customization operations during deployments\.

-Settings applied in the AWS Management Console override the same settings in configuration files, if they exist\.
+Settings applied in the Elastic Beanstalk console override the same settings in configuration files, if they exist\.
 This lets you have default settings in configuration files, and override them with environment\-specific settings in the console\.
 For more information about precedence, and other methods of changing settings, see [Configuration options](command-options.md)\.

 For Python packages available from `pip`, you can include a requirements file in the root of your application source code\.
 Elastic Beanstalk installs any dependency packages specified in a requirements file during deployment\.
 For details, see [Specifying dependencies using a requirements file](python-configuration-requirements.md)\.